 Next up is a keyboard that was included with a tower.
 The mangling is horrifying:

-- Page ↑ and Page ↓ are not above each other, but next to each other.
+Page ↓are not above each other, but next to each other.

 - There is no spacing between the letters, the movement keys and the numpad.
 This gap usually serves as a visual aid.
 On this keyboard, I always have to read the printing, to find the right key.